MatthewGerber/raspberry-py/docs/index.md

 <iframe src="https://gmail3021534.autodesk360.com/shares/public/SH35dfcQT936092f0e4344f64dd3dcf58a6f?mode=embed" width="800" height="600" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

+# CAD Parts and 3D Printing
-Additional CAD parts that I have designed are listed [here](cad-parts.md).
+I have designed a range of parts for integration with the Raspberry Pi.
+See [here](cad-parts.md).

 # Use and Development
 Raspberry Pi now provides a 64-bit Debian-based operating system (OS) via the Raspberry Pi Imager.
 The OS is quite